 Happy Earth Day!!!
 I love Earth Day-one of my very first blog posts was about doing Earth Day activities with my at the time preschoolers (when I was pregnant with my almost 4 year old-time flies!)
-If you’ve been here for a while you’ll know that one of my favorite types of projects to post here on the blog are upcycled projects, so when I was given the challenge by Green Works to create an upcycled “Green Work of Art” in celebration of Earth Day I hopped at the chance!
+If you’ve been here for a while you’ll know that one of my favorite types of projects to post here on the blog are upcycled projects, so my current project should be no surprise.
 This Upcycled Mason Jar Wall Vase is so simple and easy-you probably have everything you need sitting around the house right now!

 Stain your scrap wood your desired color, set aside to dry completely.